heyman/heynote/README.md

 **On Mac**

 ```
+⌥ + Shift + Enter   Add new block at the start of the buffer
+⌘ + Shift + Enter   Add new block at the end of the buffer
+⌥ + Enter           Add new block before the current block
 ⌘ + Enter           Add new block below the current block
-⌘ + Shift + Enter   Split the current block at cursor position
+⌘ + ⌥ + Enter       Split the current block at cursor position
 ⌘ + L               Change block language
 ⌘ + Down            Goto next block
 ⌘ + Up              Goto previous block